COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 You may want to think twice before taking your kids to the next trampoline park or inflatable bounce house party.
-Before you know it, innocent fun can result in sprains, strains, broken bones, or rarely, something potentially even more serious.
+Before you know it, innocent fun can result in sprains, strains, broken bones, or even something more serious.

 It happened recently to a 3-year-old boy in Florida, who fell and broke his femur after jumping on a trampoline with his parents right next to him.
 The accident left the boy in a body cast from the waist down.
 Another 10-year-old girl recently broke her nose after bumping heads with another child on a moon bounce.